remotework1/LavondaTalbertIT1025/Lab8/readme.md

 ##### WIPO is the global forum that leads the development of a balance and effective international IP system that enables nnovation and creativity for the benefit of all.

+##### A copyright is obtained by creating the original work.
+The benefit of registering for a copyright you can sue if used improperly, work is owned by the owner and its easy to transfer the work to others.